 The Syrian civil war has produced one of the largest displacement crises in the world and a significant number of Syrians fleeing violence have sought safety and shelter in the Kurdistan Region.
 In a sudden escalation of violence, the brutal invasion of the Islamic State in 2014 resulted in the forced displacement of 3 million Iraqis.
 The situation rapidly developed into a UN-designated level three humanitarian crisis.
 Offering protection and shelter, the Kurdistan Region once again became a safe haven for more than half of the displaced population and we have continued to keep our doors open.

-Today, the Kurdistan Region is offering safety, protection and services to about 280,000 Syrian refugees and more than 1.5 million internally displaced people (IDPs) from Iraq.
+Today, the Kurdistan Region is offering safety, protection and services to about 260,000 Syrian refugees and more than 780,000 internally displaced people (IDPs) from Iraq.
 In 2014, an average of 80,000 IDPs entered the Kurdistan Region every month.
-These figures exclude the displaced populations served by the KRG in the neighboring provinces such as Kirkuk and Nineveh??.
-As a result of multiple waves of displacement, the population of the Kurdistan Region has increased by almost 30%, placing immense pressure on existing resources and services and on the host community.
-Since the start of Mosul operations on 17 October 2016, more than 200,000 individuals have arrived in Kurdistan.
+These figures exclude the displaced populations served by the KRG in the neighboring provinces such as Kirkuk and Nineveh.
+As a result of multiple waves of displacement, at one point the population of the Kurdistan Region had increased by almost 30%, placing immense pressure on existing resources and services and on the host community.

 For reports and publications on the humanitarian situation in the Kurdistan Region please click here.